19hours/sg-statutes/Acts/Building Control Act.md

 (5) In this section, “dangerous occurrence” means —

-(a) the collapse or structural failure of any building (completed or otherwise); or
+(a) the collapse or structural failure of any building (completed or otherwise);

+[Act 22 of 2012 wef 01/12/2012]

-(b) any structural distress that is likely to lead to the instability of any building (completed or otherwise),
+(b) any structural distress that is likely to lead to the instability of any building (completed or otherwise); or

+[Act 22 of 2012 wef 01/12/2012]

+(c) the instability or failure of any land or slope which abuts or is in close proximity to a building,

+[Act 22 of 2012 wef 01/12/2012]

-whether or not the collapse, structural failure or structural distress results in any death, bodily injury or injury to health.
+whether or not the collapse, structural failure or structural distress of the building or the instability or failure of the land or slope results in any death, bodily injury or injury to health.

 [47/2007 wef 15/02/2008]

+[Act 22 of 2012 wef 01/12/2012]

 ## PART V